evanshunt/eh-ss-blocks/README.md

 - Add `"evanshunt/elemental-addons": "dev-master"` to your `require` list.
 - Run `composer update --ignore-platform-reqs`.

+## Creating Templates

+Within the project's `templates` folder create a `EvansHunt/Elements` folder.
+Inside this folder will be all the `.ss` files related to each element.

 ### To Do's

 1. Introduce a new CTA module for elements to use.
+2. Add documentation for each content block.
+Including template naming conventions.